By: Team F09-1 Since: Sep 2018 Licence: MIT

 Modify the

-to show the total number of people in the address book.Before
+StatusBarFooterto show the total number of people in the address book.Before

 After

-Storage
+Storage component

-.
+Scenario: You are in charge of storage.
 For your next project milestone, your team plans to implement a new feature of saving the address book to the cloud.
 However, the current implementation of the application constantly saves the address book after the execution of each command, which is not ideal if the user is working on limited internet connection.
 Your team decided that the application should instead save the changes to a temporary local backup file first, and only upload to the cloud after the user closes the application.
 Your job is to implement a backup API for the address book storage.

 Do take a look at Section 2.5, “Storage component” before attempting to modify the Storage component.